Ch3dd4rGoblin/skin.TetradUI/README.md

 You may also install direct from within Kodi's addon manager.

 -------------------------------------------------
-Upgrading previous TeetradUI versions to a newer one:
+Upgrading previous TetradUI versions to a newer one:
 =================================================

 Do NOT overwrite TetradUI, many files change and leaving old files will result in adverse